ONE CUP ONE SIP ONE CHANGE

 Richard Pryor

 Fair trade products are now readily available and often not more expensive than the mass marketer retailers where product origins can be traced to human trafficking, child labor and sweat shops.
 Coffee, chocolate and sugar are a few that are on every grocery and big box store shelves.
+Look for the Fair Trade Certification label.

 HERSHEYS BUYS TIME WHILE WASTING CHILDREN